warner/lothar-blog/drafts/51-protocol-not-taken/51-protocol-not-taken.md

 Date: 2014-03-26 17:16
 Title: The (protocol) Road Not Taken

-With luck, Firefox 29 will ship in late april with a new password-based Sync setup process.
+Firefox 29 shipped in late april with a new password-based Sync setup process.
 The protocol, named "onepw", is [defined here](https://github.com/mozilla/fxa-auth-server/wiki/onepw-protocol).
-This [replaces](../49-pairing-problems) the J-PAKE pairing-based protocol that we've been using since Firefox 4.0 in March of 2011.
+This [replaces](../49-pairing-problems) the J-PAKE pairing-based protocol that we'd been using since Firefox 4.0 in March of 2011.

 But until last December, we were planning to use a larger protocol, now known